Casa Oltraval is a B&B in the quiet Nature and surrounded by vineyards.

 In the heart of Prosecco di Conegliano e Valdobbiadene’s Hills, UNESCO World Heritage Site since 2019, a tourist capital which offers countless opportunities for lovers of art, sport, Nature, food&wine.

-The B&B is made up of three floors linked together by a spiral staircase which keeps the original structure of the building.
-Our guests are welcome by a really cozy reception, also perfect as relaxing and reading room.
+Our guests are welcome by a little and cosy relaxing and reading room.
 The breakfast room next door offers the opportunity to enjoy freshly-made breakfasts in a snug and home away from home atmosphere.
-Outdoor a table with chairs is the ideal place for a break surrounded by the beauty of the vineyards and the nature around the B&B Casa Oltraval.
+Outdoor a wide terrace is the ideal place for a summer breakfast or for a glass of La Tordera Prosecco, always available in the fridge at the entrance, surrounded by the beauty of the vineyards.

 The reason why of the name Casa Oltraval?

 Casa (home) reminds of the snug and home away from home atmosphere, Oltraval is the name of the area of Guia in Valdobbiadene where the B&B is situated, as well as the production area of one of the wines made by La Tordera Winery, owned by Gabriella and her family.